Massive U.S. Port Strike Begins, Causing Shortages and Rising Prices.

 This article is written by Austin Garcia

-The Port of Houston has become the epicenter of a major labor strike that stretches from Texas to Maine.
-Nearly 50,000 members of the International Longshoremen’s Association (ILA) have walked off the job, demanding fair wages and a halt to automation in their new contract.
+Nearly 50,000 members of the International Longshoremen’s Association (ILA) have walked off the job.
+They want fair wages and to stop automation in their new contract.

 USA